 We’re going to be very busy over our lifetime becoming acquainted with the flora and fauna here at Booyong!

 The local people of Byabarra have welcomed us so warmly to the area and we’ve already developed some wonderful friendships close by.
 There are so many creative and talented people in the area and we still have many places we’d like to explore.
-Be sure to visit the Byabarra Bakehouse during your stay and let us know if you discover any interesting places you would like to recommend!
+Be sure to visit the Byabarra Cafe during your stay and let us know if you discover any interesting places you would like to recommend!
 We’ve found to date Ellenborough falls has been very popular with guests.

 A Firewood storage shed has been constructed and we have also added the fire pit which is amazing in winter.
 There is nothing better than sitting around the fire and gazing at the stars, they are truly amazing!
 We can’t forget the outdoor shower which is the greatest.
 I have to see none of the family have used the shower inside since we’ve built this and showering by the moonlight is amazing, even in Winter!
 Finally, firehoses and pumps have been strategically placed throughout the property and Brett has also built a portable fire pod for a variety of uses.

-Bob has been instrumental in adding the rope swing, bowls set, basketball hoop and most recently a tennis net we hope you enjoy.
+We have added a rope swing, bowls set, basketball hoop and most recently a tennis net we hope you enjoy.
 In addition we have a hammock under the carport you are welcome to use during your stay.
 We hope Booyong provides you and your family with the opportunity to unwind and share meaningful moments together in nature, away from the busyness of the crazy and technology driven world we live in!